obadial/my_yuka/README.md

 A new Flutter project.

-The goal of this project is to create e scanner to give informations to the consummers.
+The goal of this project is to create a scanner to give informations to the consummers.
+Like Yuka :) .

 ## Getting Started